Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 @TODO finish on PHP and JS checks + tools to audit the code + software that analyse sql/xss/file injection, csrf, ...
 @TODO explain the usage of tools like OWASP ZED, sqlmap, php avenger...
 @TODO help to setup security system: stateful app = take care at csrf ; stateless app = should i use jwt, api key, OAuth, anything else ?

+Don't forget to use HTTPS, even in local to help you find errors that will happen in production.
+One certificate has been generated for localhost (with http://www.selfsignedcertificate.com/) and is available in /var/certificates/*.cert|*.key
+There is a simple nginx conf (used for travis CI) that use those certificates so you can use nginx to work (just don't forget to change the port that is fixed to 80 like setup in the package.json).

+TestCafé for functional testing generate an error when you don't use ssl: Uncaught (in promise) DOMException: Only secure origins are allowed (see: https://goo.gl/Y0ZkNV).
+But for instance i didn't found any solution to run it finely without --skip-js-errors parameters.

 ### Symfony security
 In Symfony i configured different firewalls: